usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/_index.md

 *References*, however (in contrast to related controls),  function as bibliographic citations, using a code for each reference given in the PDF source.
 In the OSCAL, the bibliographic items are collected and encoded in the catalog back matter (`<back-matter>`) as `<resource>` elements.

-So for example, in its back matter the catalog XML for SP 800-53 has:
+So for example, in its back matter the catalog XML for SP 800-53 may have something like:

 {{<highlight xml "nowrap=false" >}}
 <resource uuid="27847491-5ce1-4f6a-a1e4-9e483782f0ef">